nansencenter/DAPPER/README.md

 It reproduces numerical results (benchmarks) reported in the literature, and facilitates comparative studies, thus promoting the reliability and relevance of the results.
-DAPPER is open source, written in Python, and focuses on code readability;
+DAPPER is open source, written in Python, and focuses on readability;
-this promotes the reproduction and dissemination of the underlying science, and makes it easy to adapt and extend to further needs.
+this promotes the reproduction and dissemination of the underlying science, and makes it easy to adapt and extend.
 In summary, it is well suited for conducting fundamental DA research as well as for teaching purposes.